kevinmatthes/routines/compilation/README.md

 performs.
 Which applications are supported in particular and which of their functionalities are used will be explained in detail in the following sections.

+## Software Requirements

+Despite GNU Octave in order to execute the build scripts, this directory requires the user to have the following applications installed.

+* `g++`
+* `gcc`

 <!----------------------------------------------------------------------------->